-How might we use user-centred principles and tools to design child-friendly sanitation facilities in rapid-onset emergencies?
+How might we use user-centred principles and tools to inform the design of child-friendly sanitation facilities in rapid-onset emergencies?

 In 2017, the Humanitarian Innovation Fund (HIF) launched a challenge to evaluate the impact of user-centred engagement on the design and use of sanitation facilities in emergency situations.
 We were selected as one of three teams to develop an engagement approach and to test it in two rapid-onset emergencies.

-We have partnered with Save the Children UK (SCUK) to deliver two pilot projects in Bangladesh and Iraq that focus on the design of child-friendly sanitation facilities.
-In our pilots, we will use interactive surveys and co-creation sessions to engage with children aged 5-12 and their caregivers in displacement camps.
-The data collected and insights gained from these methods will directly inform sanitation design decisions and work to deliver more child-friendly latrines.
-We will also iterate and develop our approach based on the outcomes of the pilots.
+We partnered with Save the Children UK (SCUK) to deliver two pilot projects in Bangladesh and Iraq that focus on the design of child-friendly sanitation facilities.
+In our pilots, we have used both interactive surveys and co-creation sessions to engage with over 600 children aged 5-12 and over 300 of their caregivers in displacement camps.
+The data collected and insights gained from these methods have directly informed sanitation design decisions to deliver more child-friendly latrines.

 Eclipse has been selected as one of three teams to receive a grant from the Humanitarian Innovation Fund (HIF).
 The grant is part of HIF’s initiative to test innovative community engagement approaches that can be used in rapid-onset emergencies to inform sanitation decisions.
 We have partnered with Save the Children UK to deliver two pilot projects that focus on designing child-friendly sanitation facilities through user-centred engagement.